netgen/local-development-setup/php/README.md

 # Install and configure PHP

-Here you will install multiple PHP versions and configure them to run in FPM mode.
+Here you will install multiple versions of PHP and configure them to run in FPM mode.

 Out of the box `brew` provides current PHP version in a package named `php`